-Cruciferous vegetables are the #1 trigger I see in those with IBS.
-I avoided vegetables like it was the plague because of the IBS flare-Ups I experienced afterward.
-I want to break down what exactly are cruciferous vegetables & how you can make them easier to digest.
+Cruciferous vegetables are a major trigger food group I see in those with Irritable Bowel Syndrome (IBS).
+I avoided vegetables like it was the plague because of the IBS flare-ups I experienced afterward.
+There is a reason why people with IBS struggle to digest cruciferous vegetables.

 These types of veggies come from the Brassicaceae family.
 This includes your:

 If you want a complete list of all cruciferous vegetables – check out this post HERE.

 What makes these vegetables hard to digest are the sulfur compounds.
 This is what makes the rotten egg smell.
 Along the same lines, they also contain raffinose.
 This type of sugar our bodies cannot digest can work as a fiber to aid (or harm) digestion leading to an IBS attack.